skip to content

 • Post-Reformation developments in Reformed theology

-• Protestant dissent and Nonconformity in modern Wales
+• Protestant Dissent and Nonconformity in modern Wales

-• Theology and influence of Welsh Nonconformist Dr George Lewis
+• Theology and influence of Welsh Nonconformist George Lewis (1763–1822)

 • Transatlantic evangelical correspondence and networks, c.1730–1830